 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

 It would be an understatement to say that this is a staple in our home.
 We LOVE blender ice cream, the convenience and lack of planning required.
 We eat it every time of day, whenever the urge strikes.
 I personally like it best for breakfast, on a grain-free waffle.
 (Waffles and ice cream are my favorite!)
 We love strawberry best; and there are both dairy and non-dairy versions!
-Blender Strawberry Ice Cream is perfect for Paleo, Primal, AIP and GAPS Diets, for all the folks who long for great ice cream NOW.
+Blender Strawberry Ice Cream is perfect for Paleo, Primal, Low Carb, AIP and GAPS diets, for all the folks who long for great ice cream NOW.

 Non-dairy or Dairy Versions

 So it’s a hot day.
 You want an easy treat.
 Get out your ice cube tray… and in 2 to 3 hours you can have no-sweat homemade Strawberry Ice Cream!
 Or >plan ahead< and >keep creamy ice cubes on hand< for when your healthy-sweet-tooth emerges: This ice cream is made with a combination of frozen strawberries and frozen ice cubes of either coconut milk or real cream.

 When we go to the Oregon coast, we rent a house.
 We bring our ice cube trays, our blender … and right when we get there, we fill the trays.
 Frozen strawberries get unpacked from the cooler into the freezer.
 Then — we’re ready for afternoons snacks, breakfast ice cream (on waffles or in crepes) or dessert.
 When you have all your supplies ready, this dessert takes just a few minutes to make.

 I have made this with three kinds of blenders: